Z-H-Sun/exerb-mingw/README.md

 0. Check your Ruby installation
     * Make sure you have `rake`; otherwise, run `gem install rake`
       * For Ruby < 1.9, you need a lower version rake that is compatible by specifying `-v 10.5.0` (highest version compatible with Ruby 1.8.7)
     * For the current version, it requires that your Ruby installation should have a static runtime library before this gem's installation.
+      * ***Note***: For `Ruby >= 2.4` installed by RubyInstaller, it does NOT come with a static Ruby library.
+To be sure:
-Go to the folder `<Your_Ruby_Path>/lib`, and check if there exists the required file which has a name like `lib<Platform>-ruby<Version_Number>-static.a`.
+      * Go to the folder `<Your_Ruby_Path>/lib`, and check if there exists the required file which has a name like `lib<Platform>-ruby<Version_Number>-static.a`.
 Especially note the word `static` in the filename; the file named `lib<Platform>-ruby<Version_Number>-dll.a` is for dynamic linking and therefore NOT useful.
-If this is not the case, you can
+      * If this is not the case, you can
         * Compile a static Ruby library on your own.
 If I have time, I may work on adding some guidance in this project in the future.
         * Visit RubyInstaller's [archived versions here](https://github.com/oneclick/rubyinstaller/releases) (Note: Not "RubyInstaller2" where they dropped the static library distribution) or [a clearer list here](https://rubyinstaller.org/downloads/archives/) (but you need to limit to those with version prior to 2.4)

-1. install RubyInstaller's DevKit
+1. Install RubyInstaller's DevKit

-    * Refer to [RubyInstaller's wiki page](https://github.com/oneclick/rubyinstaller/wiki/Development-Kit/25db58138bb49410ef9d7b695dbd1e8384b47871) on how to add the DevKit to your Ruby installation
-    <details><summary>TL;DR</summary>
+    * Below summarizes the whole process.
+For more information, please refer to [RubyInstaller's wiki page](https://github.com/oneclick/rubyinstaller/wiki/Development-Kit/25db58138bb49410ef9d7b695dbd1e8384b47871).
     * Download the latest 32-bit (for 32-bit Ruby) or 64-bit (for 64-bit Ruby) [Devkit here](https://github.com/oneclick/rubyinstaller/releases/tag/devkit-4.7.2)
       * Note: This is the 'legacy' MSYS devkit (not the MSYS2 one in the RubyInstaller2 repo)
     * Extract and `cd` to that folder